 Juliana Linhares

-Born in Natal (Rio Grande do Norte, Brazil), Juliana Linhares is a singer, songwriter, and actress, known for her work as the voice of long-established bands like Pietá (since 2012) and Iara Ira.
+Juliana Linhares, born in Natal (Rio Grande do Norte, Brazil), is a singer, songwriter, and actress, known for her work with long-standing bands such as Pietá (since 2012) and Iara Ira.

-In 2021, she ventured into a solo career with the album Nordeste Ficção, which features artistic direction by Marcus Preto and musical production by Elísio Freitas.
-This album is imagined as a theater script, an autofiction romance, and a cinematic docudrama.
-Over the course of 11 tracks, the work of this artist from Rio Grande do Norte presents irresistible beauty and joy, reminiscent of the delightful classic LPs by Amelinha, Elba Ramalho, Cátia de França, Terezinha de Jesus, and other artists of the northeastern generation released at the turn of the 1970s to the 1980s.
-It also highlights the melodic and poetic grandeur of composers such as Alceu Valença, Ednardo, Fagner, Belchior, and Zé Ramalho, and engages with their successors from the 1990s: Chico César, Zeca Baleiro, Rita Ribeiro, Lenine, among others.
+In 2021, she embarked on her solo career with the album Nordeste Ficção, featuring artistic direction by Marcus Preto and musical production by Elísio Freitas.
+Conceived as a theatrical script, an autofiction novel, and a cinematic docudrama, the 11-track album delivers irresistible beauty and joy, evoking the classic LPs of Amelinha, Elba Ramalho, Cátia de França, Terezinha de Jesus, and other artists from the northeastern Brazilian generation of the late 1970s and early 1980s.
+The work also channels the melodic and poetic grandeur of composers like Alceu Valença, Ednardo, Fagner, Belchior, and Zé Ramalho, while dialoguing with their musical heirs of the 1990s, including Chico César, Zeca Baleiro, Rita Ribeiro, and Lenine.

 Spotify